 Ryan assists clients statewide with a variety of dispute resolution and litigation matters.
-Ryan’s practice focuses on cases involving real estate disputes including rights associated with easements, licenses, boundary disputes, and restrictive covenant violations.
-Ryan also has experience with defending disputes involving allegations of employment and housing discrimination.
+Ryan’s practice focuses on cases involving the defense of Employment discrimination and retaliation claims, real estate disputes including rights associated with easements, licenses, boundary disputes, and restrictive covenant violations.
+Ryan also devotes a substantial amount of his practice to disputes involving the banking industry.
+These include lender liability matters, foreclosures, and collections.
+Ryan also has experience with defending disputes involving allegations of housing discrimination.
 In addition to his work at the trial level, Ryan has a strong appellate practice and has prevailed before the Maine Supreme Judicial Court both on written briefs and following oral argument.

 Ryan has obtained many desirable outcomes for his clients: